MrMirhan/bexy.app/README.md

 > When order goes the position system change the order status inside and checks position and PNL (profit and loss)

-> While position checking if money loss is too much than 1.5 dollars it informs the user should close position for not get risk of liquidity.
+> While position checking if money loss is too much than percent which data stated from users settings it informs the user should close position for not get risk of liquidity.

-> If profit is higer than 1.5 dollars it informs the user should close the position to not get risk of losing profit.
+> If profit is higer than percent which data stated from users settings it informs the user should close the position to not get risk of losing profit.

+> Also if the user was set automatic close true and stated the percent for profit and loss bot will close the position from about that information.

 > If user manually close position from Binance the system can figure it and remove the thread and remove the position from inside and inform the user.